 It’s very easy for image file sizes to spiral out of control.
-In the age of HDPI and Retina screens, we are having to make the images much bigger, pushing file sizes up considerably.
+In the age of HDPI and Retina screens, we’re having to make the images much bigger, pushing file sizes up considerably.

 For JPEGs, JPEGmini offers both a web-based and desktop app which allow you to compress 20 images/day for free.
 Purchasing a license will allow you to go beyond this and is very affordable.

-If you’re using GIFs, the are online tools which will shrink the file, but at the expense of the number of colors used.
+If you’re using GIFs, there are online tools that’ll shrink the file, but at the expense of the number of colors used.
 Reducing GIF file sizes can be more successfully achieved when exporting files from an image editor such as Adobe Fireworks, which provides a variety of export options.

 Minifiying code is a common practice when working for the web, so why aren’t we doing the same for our email files?